Wikipedia - Free Ency

 PowerPoint FAQ.
 Answers to questions on how to use PowerPoint: Drawing, Pictures & Other Imported Files, Animation and Slide Show, Sound & Video, Printing, Formatting, Saving, Using, Editing & Opening Presentation Files.

 Fibonacci (c.1175 - c.1240) - mathematician.
 The Fibonacci sequence and biography of Leonardo Fibonacci.
 Includes photo of Fibonacci's statue in Pisa.

-Who was Fibonacci?
+Fibonacci - Nickname.
 Full name: Leonardo of Pisa, or Leonardo Pisano in Italian.
 A brief biographical sketch of Fibonacci, his life, times and mathematical achievements.

 Roman Numerals from Fact Monster.
 Includes Roman Numeral Challenge.
 The Challenge: Convert Arabic numbers to Roman numerals or vice versa.
 Choose your level of difficulty.
 Answers provided.

 Roman Numerals.
 Conversion to arabic numbers and vice versa, from WhatsMyIP.org.